 I Hiked an Active Galapagos Volcano

-While traveling the Galapagos with Red Mangrove we hiked Sierra Negra and Volcan Chico in the same day!
+While traveling the Galapagos we hiked Sierra Negra and Volcan Chico in the same day!
 It was a beautiful, clear day.
-Note: while Volcan Chico seems like it’s own volcano (as it’s name suggests) it’s actually considered just a fissure of some parasitic cones.
+Note: while Volcan Chico seems like it’s own volcano (as its name suggests) it’s actually considered just a fissure of some parasitic cones.
 It isn’t considered a volcano – just an offshoot of the much larger Sierra Negra.

 The hike itself was not challenging (no steep climbing) and the group traveled at a nice speed.
 But it was long, so some people opted to wait while the rest of the group hiked on to Volcan Chico.

 We saw lots of interesting plants, flowers and trees.
 We also saw some other explorers, on horseback.